- As you choose the focus of your learning within your own professional arena, this course is highly relevant and flexible to your particular context.

 Students enter with advanced standing, possessing 120 credits from a postgraduate diploma/masters award.

-Graduates will already be well established in a health or social science discipline, but will now have high levels of knowledge and investigative and research skills, which advance practice in professional spheres.
+Graduates will already be well established as a professional in their specialist field, but will now have high levels of knowledge and investigative and research skills, which advance practice in professional spheres.
 The qualification offers you recognition of your expertise and professional standing acknowledged worldwide.